NavisGames/Valorant-Tracking-by-NavisGames/README.md

 A:  No problem!
 Just put the spaces in the program.
 The program recognizes the spaces ^^

 Q: What if there are any Bugs in the programm?
-How should i report them.
+How should I report them.

-A: Simply open a Issue :) i will look at it as soon as i have time.
+A: Simply open an Issue :) I will look at it as soon as I have time.

 ## Credits